Griffiths heights and pencils of hypersurfaces: The Griffiths height of the middle-dimensional cohomology of a pencil of hypersurfaces

 \begin{proposition} Let $C$ be a connected smooth projective complex curve with generic point $\eta$, $X$ be a smooth projective complex scheme of pure dimension $N+1$, and let

 be a smooth surjective morphism of complex schemes.
 Let $H$ be a non-singular hypersurface in $X$ such that the morphism

-is flat\footnote{or equivalently, is non-constant on every connected component of $H$, or has fibers of pure dimension $N-1$.} and has a finite set $\Sigma$ of critical points, all of which are non-degenerate.\footnote{Equivalently, the only possible singularities of the fibers $(H_x)_{x \in C}$ are ordinary double points.}
+is flat\footnote{or equivalently, is non-constant on every connected component of $H$, or has fibers of pure dimension $N-1$.} and has a finite set $\Sigma$ of critical points, all of which are non-degenerate.

 If we denote by $L$ the line bundle $\cO_X(H)$ on $X$, then the following equality holds:

 If moreover the line bundle $L$ is ample relatively to~$\pi$, then the following equalities hold:

 and: